WenServices/ClassifyAI/README.md

   - New default models finance and healthcare + Tests
   - New Approach on healthcare model to not set the value key but let openAI API decide what to fill
 - 0.3.0 - create, edit and delete models over python API - TBA
+  - New Endpoints models for listing, retrieving, creating, changing and deleting models
+  - You can see it [here](#api-reference)
 - 0.4.0 - Management Website to create, edit and delte models - TBA
 - 0.5.0 - Documentation on https://docs.wen.solutions/docs/Intro - TBA
 - 0.6.0 - Add pip package to use in python projects